laravel/docs/controllers.md

 <a name="loading-soft-deleted-models"></a>
 ### Loading Soft Deleted Models

-By default, soft deleted models are not retrieved on your resource routes, and will return a 404 response.
-You can override this behavior with the `withTrashed` method on your resource route.
+By default, [soft deleted](/docs/{{version}}/eloquent#soft-deleting) models are not retrieved on your resource routes, and will return a 404 HTTP response.
+However, you can instruct the framework to allow soft deleted models by invoking the `withTrashed` method when defining your resource route:

     use App\Http\Controllers\PhotoController;

     Route::resource('photos', PhotoController::class)->withTrashed();

-Calling `withTrashed` with no arguments will load the soft deleted model for the `show`, `edit`, and `update` resource routes.
-You may specify a subset of these routes by passing an array to the method:
+Calling `withTrashed` with no arguments will allow soft deleted models for the `show`, `edit`, and `update` resource routes.
+You may specify a subset of these routes by passing an array to the `withTrashed` method:

-    use App\Http\Controllers\PhotoController;

     Route::resource('photos', PhotoController::class)->withTrashed(['show']);